kolosovpetro/Roadmap.AZ204/EventBasedSolutions/03_create_event_grid_and send_events_postman_cli.md

-﻿# Create event grid using CLI
+﻿# Create event grid using CLI and send events from Postman

 - Create resource group
     - `$rgname="rg-event-grid"`